Data-Dunkers/lessons/guides/README.md

 - **Data Science Tips**: Teaching the IPO model and showing basic ways to both obtain and visualize data.

 ## 🚀 Getting Started

-Below are some guides to get started:
+Below are a couple of notebooks for those who are interested in getting started.

 - **[Data Dunkers Teacher's Guide](Data-Dunkers-Teacher's-Guide.pdf)**
 - **[Columns Guide](columns-guide.pdf)**